GrinlexGH/skylabs/README.md

 - Use PascalCase.

 ### Classes and structs
-- Use new line after brace.
+- Use new line before opening brace.
 - Do NOT use indentation before access modifier.
-- Use I prefix for interfaces, C prefix for classes
+- Use `I` prefix for interfaces, `C` prefix for classes
 ```cpp
 class CClass : IBase
 {